 Large bowel resection - dischargeAscending colectomy - discharge; Descending colectomy - discharge; Transverse colectomy - discharge; Right hemicolectomy - discharge; Left hemicolectomy - discharge; Hand assisted bowel surgery - discharge; Low anterior resection - discharge; Sigmoid colectomy - discharge; Subtotal colectomy - discharge; Proctocolectomy - discharge; Colon resection - discharge; Laparoscopic colectomy - discharge; Colectomy - partial - discharge; Abdominal perineal resection - discharge; Colon cancer - bowel resection discharge

-You had surgery to remove all or part of your large bowel.
+You had surgery to remove all or part of your large intestine (large bowel).
 You may also have had a colostomy.
 This article describes what to expect after surgery and how to take care of yourself at home.

 What to Expect at Home

 You may have these problems after you return home from the hospital:

 - Pain when you cough, sneeze, and make sudden movements.
 This may last up to several weeks.